Catholic Action: History

-Examples

 Around 1912, as a curate in a parish in Laeken, on the outskirts of Brussels, Joseph Cardijn, who dedicated his ministry to aid the working class, founded for the young seamstresses a branch of the Needleworkers' Trade Union.

 In 1919 he founded the Young Trade Unionists.
 In 1924, the name of the organization was changed to "Jeunesse Ouvrière Chrétienne", the Young Christian Workers.
 JOC grew throughout the world; its members were often known as "Jocists" (the movement was often called "Jocism").
 By 1938, there were 500,000 members throughout Europe; in 1967, this had increased to 2,000,000 members in 69 countries.